Updated 22 June 2021

 13. Ownership and intellectual property rights

 13.1 As between you and Supermetrics, Supermetrics owns all right, title, and interest, including all intellectual property rights, in and to the Service, and any services available in connection with the Service.
+For the modifications you have made with Custom Connector, you shall have non-exclusive, royalty free, worldwide right to use any such modifications for the sole purpose of using the Service.
+Any intellectual property rights pertaining to the Custom Connector modifications shall belong to Supermetrics.
 Except for those rights expressly granted in these Terms, no other rights are granted, either express or implied, to you and all other rights are hereby reserved.

 14. Confidential information